-The applications and technology that your employees use to make them more productive could be putting your organization in a risky position.
+The applications and technology that your employees are using could be putting your organization in a risky position.
 It’s hard to believe that something that enhances productivity could do this, but it’s an unfortunate truth.
 And it all stems from the technology that they are using.
 But, it’s not the technology that your internal or outsourced IT department issued and authorized.
-It’s the technology that was secured or downloaded without the IT department’s knowledge.
-It’s called Shadow IT.
+Shadow IT, is the use of information technology systems, devices, software, applications, and services without explicit IT department approval.

 What Is Shadow IT?

-Shadow IT is any type of information technology (IT) service, application, hardware, or software that is procured and managed without the knowledge of the IT department.
+Shadow IT is any type of information technology (IT) service, application, hardware, or software that a company procures and manages without the knowledge of the IT department.
 In other words, it’s that application that an employee downloaded without going through IT first.
 And, this type of “going around the back” of the IT department to procure technology is happening more than you might think.
 According to research by Everest Group, 50% of IT spending in large enterprises is Shadow IT.
 That is a large percentage!
 And it could cost your company dearly.

 Why Is Shadow IT Concerning?

 But, what’s the big deal?
 Well, to start, the downloaded technology or application may not be a secure technology.
 It may come with inconsistent or insufficient security controls.
 Or, it may come with risks that businesses may not even be aware of.
 In fact, this technology that was downloaded without the knowledge of the IT department may have just created a security gap – and your IT department, the department responsible for ensuring security and compliance, doesn’t even know about it.
 Yep, jaws should be dropping right about now.

 A lot of this comes down to productivity.
 If there is an application or service that makes an employee more productive, it becomes an attractive tool.
 Add in the fact that downloading and installing applications and technology is pretty darn easy, and you get the right environment for the Shadow IT.